blocknative/web3-onboard/test/tests/README.md

     c.
 SERIAL_MODE=true
 4. yarn playwright test metamask

-There are 4 existing tests for metamask: metamask connects, signs a message, sends a transaction, switches chains, disconnects.
+There are 4 existing tests for metamask: connect metamask, sign a message, sign a typed message, send a transaction, switche chains, and disconnect.

 Please note: your test metamask wallet must have a balance of GoerliETH and the polygon chain already set up for all tests to pass.